Christmas was not created as a pagan holiday.

 While the date of Christmas itself is Christian in origin, some later cultural traditions—such as feasting, gift-giving, and decorations—were influenced by local customs where Christianity spread.

-The core meaning of Christmas, which is the birth of Christ, and
+It is important to distinguish between the core meaning of Christmas, which is the birth of Christ, and Cultural expressions, which evolved over time.

 Conclusion